 Instead of making food for your epicurean friends, give them gifts to help them prepare and serve something delicious.
 They probably already have a full set of basic kitchen tools.
 But many other kitchen gadgets are useful additions to even the most well-stocked kitchen.
 Avid cooks delight in fancy ingredients, new cookbooks, special tableware, and drinks to pair with their latest chef d’oeuvre.

-With so many options, there are gifts for food lovers at pretty much every price point.
-So no matter what your budget is, you’ll find something to make your favorite foodie happy.
+With so many options, it’s easy to find the best gifts for foodies at pretty much every price point.
+So no matter what your budget is, you’ll find a great gift to make your favorite food lover happy.

-Browsing through a fancy kitchen specialty shop like Sur La Table or Williams-Sonoma, you start to think the only appropriate gifts for gourmets cost hundreds of dollars.
-But if you look more carefully, there are smaller items – even at these fancy boutiques – for under $20.
-And if you expand your search to include other stores – big-box stores, bookstores, and even supermarkets – there are even more budget-friendly gifts your foodie friend will love.
+Browsing through a fancy kitchen specialty shop like Williams Sonoma or Sur La Table, you start to think the only appropriate gifts for gourmets cost hundreds of dollars.
+But if you look more carefully, there are smaller items — even at these fancy boutiques — for under $20.
+And if you expand your search to include other stores — big-box stores, online stores like Amazon, bookstores, and even supermarkets — there are even more budget-friendly gifts your foodie friend will love.

 Food lovers are always interested in trying new spices and seasonings.
-Visit a specialty spice shop like SpicesForLess.com to find all kinds of interesting herbs, spices, and blends to tempt an epicure’s palate, from Spanish paprika to Sazon seasoning.
+Visit a specialty spice shop like Penzeys to find all kinds of interesting herbs, spices, and blends to tempt an epicure’s palate, from smoked Spanish paprika to Balti seasoning.

 If you’re shopping for small token presents, like a teacher gift or stocking stuffer, small jars of spices — even the good stuff — are inexpensive but thoughtful.
 Gift boxes of assorted spices are better for larger gifts, like birthdays or wedding anniversaries.